tsps40642/Predictive_Analysis_on_Wholesale_Distribution_Optimization_Task/README.md

 ## Overview
 Company XYZ is a wholesale distributor that serves a number of business clients (e.g., retailers, restaurants, hotels, or cafes).
-The management of XYZ would like to get a deeper understanding of the spending patterns of their clients, so that they can make strategic decisions to better meet the clients’ demand (e.g., to improve inventory management and avoid shortages).
-You are hired by XYZ as a team of data scientists to analyze a dataset of 440 clients and their annual spending (in a standardized monetary unit).
+We would like to get a deeper understanding of the spending patterns of clients to make strategic decisions to better meet the clients’ demand (e.g., to improve inventory management and avoid shortages).
+More speficially, we are interested in analyzing annual spending of XYZ's business clients (in a standardized monetary unit).

 ## Dataset
+A dataset of 440 clients is provided.
-Each record corresponds to a client, and contains a client’s region, channel, as well as the client’s annual spending across 6 product categories
+Each record corresponds to a client, and contains a client’s region, channel, and the client’s annual spending across 6 product categories.

-Variable Name Description
+Variable Name/Description
 Channel Client channel (“1” means Horeca (Hotel/Restaurant/Cafe) and “2” means Retail).
 Region Client region (“1” means Lisbon, “2” means Oporto, and “3” means